RiderPlanet USA Motorcycle And ATV Trails

 Make Riding Videos Worth Watching!

-Whether you are a scenic trail rider, off-road racer, or MX pro in the making, the chances are good that you have done a little experimenting with helmet cams, or at least imagined it.
-The concept has always been an attractive one; Step One: rail some berms, clear a couple big gaps, or obliterate some nasty trail that peaks out at 13,000 feet with a killer view... and capture it all on video!
-Step Two: A little creative editing, a kickin soundtrack and a quick push up to YouTube to make your work buddies drool.
+Whether you are a family trail rider or MX pro in the making, the chances are good that you have done a little experimenting with helmet cams.
+The concept has always been an attractive one; Step 1) Hit Record, rail a couple berms, clear a big gap, or obliterate some nasty chunky climb that peaks out at 13,000 feet with a killer view Step 2) Some creative editing, a kickin' soundtrack and a quick push up to YouTube to make your work buddies drool!

-If you have tried this in the past you may have been a little dissapointed when you came home to find a grainy, choppy, low quality recording that just didn't do justice to the difficulty and grace of your jaw dropping wheeled performance.
-But before you give up on the idea altogether, we recommend you at least take a look at the next generation of helmet cams that is hitting the market.
-The new Twenty20 high def helmet cameras can produce high quality professional looking movies at 1080P resolution, resulting in a BlueRay quality video of higher quality than most of the DVDs and jump videos that you've purchased in the past 5 years.
+If you have tried this in the past you may have been a little disappointed with the results.
+It’s a good bet you came home to find a grainy, choppy, low quality recording that somehow just didn't do justice to the difficulty and grace of your jaw dropping wheeled performance.
+But before you give up on the idea altogether, we recommend you at least take another look at the next generation of helmet cams that has hit the market.

-For all that filmaking power, the prices are still fairly budget friendly, at about $329 for the 1080P and a 720p model for around $279.
-If you were discouraged before, now is a good time to give helmet cams a second look.
-It might be worth building a small video collection of the riding you've done and scenic trips you've taken.
-When you get to the rocking chair, and start spinning your wild tales, you are going to need something to back that up.
+Bottom Line?
+Technology moves much more quickly than we can write so be sure to visit the manufacturer's websites to find the latest models and features, but the takeaway should be that if you were discouraged before, now is a good time to give helmet cams a second look.
+Even if you do nothing but archive the footage, it might be worth building a small video collection of the riding you've done and scenic trips you've taken.
+When you get to the rocking chair and start spinning your unbelievable tales of conquest and adventure, you'll need something to back it up.
+Capture it now so you can share it later.